History of the United Roman-Ruthenian Church

 Furthermore, the Church plays an integral role in preserving cultural heritage.
 Its designs, traditions, and customs showcase stunning blends of Western European Gothic and Baroque influences with intricate Byzantine and Russian designs, creating awe-inspiring experiences.
 The Church's traditional art tells stories passed down through generations, connecting present-day worshippers with their ancestors' rich cultural tapestry.

-His Holiness Bishop Rutherford I at the celebration of the Paschal (Easter) liturgy
+His Apostolic Highness the Prince-Bishop at a celebration of the Paschal (Easter) liturgy

 according to the Gallo-Russo-Byzantine Rite of the United Roman-Ruthenian Church.